minprog/programmeren-1/exercises/42 Algorithms/content.md

 ![embed](https://www.youtube.com/embed/ntB1D3Bbz5I)

-Perform the procedure on the array below.
-Show every change on an individual line and show which elements you're swapping by underlining them.
+Perform the procedure on the array `{5, 7, 2, 6, 3}` of length `n=5`.
+Show every swap on an individual line and show which elements you're swapping by underlining them.
 Also show which part of the array is sorted on every line by drawing a rectangle around the sorted part of the array.

 ![](sort.PNG)